ThibaultLeroyFr/WhiteOaksABC/README.md

 # 3/ EXAMPLE: Multilocus coalescent simulations:

+- general information concerning the script

 25000 multilocus simulations assuming an AM scenario between Q. robur & Q. petraea [i.e. number of SNPs (=3304) x number of simulations (=25000) = 82600000]

 Number of SNPs: 2nd line of the spinput.txt file

 Number of simulations: penultimate line of the spinput.txt file

-(note that programs are assumed to be in your bin directory)
+- bash script (note that programs are assumed to be in your bin directory):

-# bash script:

 mknod myfifo p